 Ascent offers part-time student loans only for its credit-based loans.
 If you’re enrolled at least half time and have either good credit or a creditworthy cosigner, you might be able to borrow $2,001 to $200,000 with Ascent.

 Citizens offers student loans from $10,000 to $50,000, depending on the degree and loan type.

 You could also qualify for a 0.25% loyalty rate discount if you already have an account with Citizens — and could get another 0.25% off your rate if you sign up for autopay.

 College Ave is one of the few private lenders that will work with borrowers who are enrolled at less-than-half-time status.
 It also has a low minimum borrowing requirement of $1,000, which means you can likely borrow only what you need to cover one or two classes.

 You’ll typically need very good to excellent credit (or a cosigner with this type of credit) to qualify for a student loan from EDvestinU.

 If you’re enrolled at least half time and meet EDvestinU’s other requirements, you might be able to borrow $1,000 up to your school’s cost of attendance.
 Plus, you could get 0.50% off your rate if you sign up for autopay.

 INvestED loans are available only to students enrolled at least half time who are living or going to college in Indiana.

-Keep in mind that if you take out a student loan with INvestEd, you could get a 2% principal reduction on your loan if you graduate within six years — plus a 0.25% rate discount if you sign up for automatic payments.
+There are mo application, origination, or disbursement fees if you take out a student loan with INvestEd — but there is a 0.25% rate discount if you sign up for automatic payments.